singer-yang/singer-yang/README.md

 I am currently a PhD student in [VCC Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology(KAUST) CEMSE, advised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
 Prior to this, I got BS degree in Physics(major) and Computer Science(minor) at University of Science and Technology of China(USTC).

-My research interests lie on [**differentiable rendering/optical design/computational imaging**].
-We created a differentiable renderer for optical design, my current project is based on this.
+My research interests lie on [**joint design of optics and algorithms/differentiable rendering**].
+We created a differentiable renderer for optics and neural networks joint design, my current project is based on this.
 I’m open to collaborators on my projects, feel free to reach out!

 I am also interested in [quantitative trading/basketball/running/traveling/photography].
 Let's talk if you have the same hobbies!